IntelligentSoftwareSystems/Galois/README.md

 make input
 ```

-'make input' will download a big (~2GB) tar-ball of inputs  and extract it to
+'make input' will download a tar-ball of inputs  and extract it to
 `$BUILD_DIR/inputs/reference` directory.
 The tar-ball is downloaded to
 `$BUILD_DIR/inputs`